 High into mid attack ending in an overhead.
 The final hit leaves the Terminator at +2 on block, but can be Flawless Blocked and punished with an +.
 Note that if you are trying to Flawless Block the overhead, the Terminator will be able to stagger the first 2 hits on block for pressure.

 This is a low into overhead attack and is mainly used as a mix-up with the Terminator’s +.
 This string can be interrupted before the 2nd hit by 10 frame or faster attacks.

 This is a low into mid attack.
 The Terminator will normally use this to counter opponents trying to interrupt his +,.
 If blocked, this string will leave the Terminator at -8 and punishable by 7 frame attacks.
 If using a character without a 7 frame attack, the 2nd hit must be Flawless Blocked and punished with an +.

 Note: The 2nd hit of +, must be blocked low in order to punish with a 7 frame attack.

-The Terminator’s main mix-up comes from using his +, an 18 frame overhead, and +, a 19 frame low.
+The Terminator’s main mix-up comes from using his + and +.
+His + is an 18 frame overhead attack, while his + is a 19 frame low attack.
 After blocking the overhead, the Terminator will either follow up with his +,+ or cancel it into a Special Move.
 Punishing the overhead will depend on which abilities the Terminator has equipped.
 Normally after blocking the overhead, it’s best to block low to avoid his +,+.
 If the Terminator has the Running Man ability equipped, it can be interrupted after the overhead by throwing out a jab.
 If the Terminator has the Rolling Ion Grenade ability equipped and Amplifies it, the grenade will leave the Terminator at -11.
 This can be punished by quickly dashing forward and using a jab.
 To make punishing easier, Flawless Block the grenade which will leave the Terminator at -16 instead.

-As mentioned earlier, the Terminator’s +, has a large gap and can be interrupted by 10 frame attacks or faster.
-The Terminator may opt to use his +, instead to counter this, but will not deal much damage.
+The Terminator’s +, has a large gap and can be interrupted by 10 frame attacks or faster.
+The Terminator may opt to use his +, instead to counter this, but it will not deal much damage.
 While +, is punishable by 7 frame attacks, it must be blocked low to prevent from being pushed back.
 Blocking low however will leave you susceptible to the overhead in the Terminator’s +,.
-To punish +, and not get hit by the overhead in +,, you must fuzzy guard this.
+To punish +, and not get hit by the overhead, it must be fuzzy guarded.
 To fuzzy guard, block low for 15 frames then quickly block high before the overhead connects.

 The Terminator doesn’t have very strong throws as both his Toward Throw and Back Throw send his opponent away.
 Unlike most characters, neither of the Terminator’s throws will trigger a Krushing Blow, meaning you do not have to worry about failing to Throw Escape against him.
 Because the Terminator’s throws aren’t very threatening, you’ll be able to focus more on defending against his mix-ups rather than trying to break his throws.

-The Terminator’s Sawed Off is a very slow projectile that can be easily ducked under on reaction.
+The Terminator’s Sawed Off is a very slow high projectile that can be easily ducked under on reaction.
 Make sure to pay attention to how many Sawed Off projectiles that you’ve ducked under because it will trigger a Krushing Blow after missing twice in a row.
-A good idea to prevent the Terminator from gaining the Krushing Blow is to occasionally block the Sawed Off.
-If you have previously ducked under a Sawed Off projectile, then block it the next time it’s used.
-It is much better to take the small amount of chip damage from the Sawed Off than to potentially be hit by its Krushing Blow.
+To prevent the Terminator from gaining the Krushing Blow, it’s a good idea to occasionally block the Sawed Off projectile.
+If you have previously ducked under a Sawed Off projectile, then make sure to block it the next time it’s used.
+It is much better to take the small amount of chip damage from the Sawed Off projectile than to potentially be hit by its Krushing Blow.

 Punishing Command Grab

 A large part of the Terminator’s gameplan is to use his command grab for mix-ups while you are focused on blocking his overhead and low attacks.
+The Terminator will normally use his command grab in situations where he is at an advantage, such as after he has hit you with a poke or Amplified Sawed Off.
 The Terminator’s command grab is even more dangerous if he has the Albi Back Breaker ability equipped as it will trigger a Krushing Blow if it is Amplified after all other versions are used.
-The more times you are hit by his command grab, the closer he will be to triggering its Krushing Blow, so it’s crucial to not get grabbed by him.
-The Terminator will normally use his command grab in situations where he is at an advantage, such as after hitting with a poke or Amplified Sawed Off.
+The more times you are hit by his command grab, the easier it will be for him to trigger its Krushing Blow, so it’s crucial to not get grabbed by him.

-In order to punish the command grab, you must preemptively duck underneath it or jump.
-Ducking under the command grab however can be quite risky because it will leave you open to attacks such as +,+, and +,.
+In order to punish the command grab, you must preemptively duck underneath it or jump out of it.
+Ducking under the command grab however can be quite risky because it will leave you open to attacks such as his +,+, and +,.
 For this reason, it is much better to jump out of the command grab and punish the Terminator on the way down.
 If the Terminator hits you out of the air, then his +, will not combo.
-Alternatively, Short Hop will also avoid the command grab and allow you to punish with a jab or +KB upon landing.
+Alternatively, using a Short Hop will also avoid the command grab and allow you to punish with a jab or +KB upon landing.

 The Terminator can also use his command grab after certain attacks.
 These attacks include:

 The Terminator may use the command grab after his + as a way to counter attempts at interrupting or Flawless Blocking after it.
 He can also use the command grab after pokes as a way to stop you from counterpoking him.
 The main flaw to using the command grab after these attacks is that if the initial attack hits, then the command grab will whiff leaving the Terminator temporarily vulnerable to a punish.
 If the attack is blocked though, be prepared to duck or jump out of the command grab.

 Endo Lunge & Cyber Rift

 The Endo Lunge ability allows the Terminator to leap into the air and strike his opponents from above.
 In contrast, the Cyber Rift ability allows the Terminator to slam the ground and perform a low attack that travels across the screen.
-Both of these abilities can be used together or within his strings for additional mix-up options.
-The Terminator may use his Endo Lunge as a mix-up with his ,, string as this string ends in a low.
+Both of these abilities can be used in tandem or within his blockstrings for mix-ups.
+The Terminator may also use the Endo Lunge as a mix-up with his ,, string as it ends in a low.
 Endo Lunge has a slow start-up of 26 frames, which can be easily blocked on reaction.
 Once you see the Terminator leap into the air, quickly block high.
-Cyber Rift can be used as a mix-up with the Terminator’s ,, or +, strings as both end in an overhead.
+The Cyber Rift can be used as a mix-up with the Terminator’s ,, or +, strings as both end in an overhead.
 The Cyber Rift is a bit more difficult to react to as it has a start-up of 22 frames, but is extremely unsafe on block.
-Once blocked, the Terminator will be left at -18, allowing for a punish.
+Once blocked, the Terminator will be punishable at -18.

 If the Terminator has the T.D.E. ability equipped, he’s able to teleport behind his opponent.
-This can make it much harder to keep the Terminator out because he can instantly warp behind you at any moment and potentially punish you for throwing a projectile.
-If the Terminator has this ability equipped, keep zoning to a minimum and be prepared to counter the teleport.
-Once you see the start-up on the teleport, a good option is to jump to avoid his follow-up attack.
-Jumping forward will allow you to stop the Terminator’s attack after the teleport and potentially punish him.
-If you suspect that the Terminator will delay the teleport, a safer option is to jump backwards instead.
-Although jumping away will not punish, it will allow you to keep your distance from the Terminator and prevent him from starting his offense.
+This can make it much harder to keep the Terminator out because he can instantly warp behind you at any moment.
+It’s important to keep zoning to a minimum and be prepared to counter the teleport if it’s used.
+Once you see the start-up on the teleport, a good option is to jump to avoid the Terminator’s follow-up attack.
+By jumping forward, you will avoid the Terminator’s attack after the teleport and potentially punish him.
+If you suspect that the Terminator will delay the teleport, a safer option is to jump backward.
+Although jumping back will not punish, it will allow you to keep your distance from the Terminator and prevent him from starting his offense.

 Tackle is a command grab that can be used if you are focused on blocking either the Punch or Kick.
 This is mainly used after the Terminator’s:

 When used after these attacks, the Tackle cannot be interrupted.
 In order to punish the Tackle, you must jump to avoid it and attack the Terminator upon landing.
 When Amplified, the Tackle will trigger a Krushing Blow if the Terminator runs for a long period of time.
-Make sure to not get hit by the Tackle once you see the Terminator running longer than usual.
+Make sure to not get hit by the Tackle once you see the Terminator running longer than normal.

 Punch is a high attack that is usually done in the corner where it will launch for a combo.
 This is mainly used after the Terminator’s + as it cannot be interrupted.
 If used elsewhere, the Punch can be avoided by ducking underneath it and punished with a jab or +KB.
 Keep in mind that ducking will leave you vulnerable to the Tackle or Kick.